Limassol, Cyprus. Where Will Your Love Story Find You?

 I can’t let go!
 Streams of lead are coursing through my veins instead of the electric bolts of fire ten days ago.
 Grey, cumbersome and poisonous reminiscent of how life felt in that moment!

-That it took me the rest of my contract on board the Millennium to get over him is an understatement!
+It is an understatement that it took me the rest of my contract on board the Millennium to get over him!
 I was so severely stricken that I probably never fully recovered from this fall.

 He started his university studies.
 I got a couple of months break before re-joining life on board for yet another six-month contract.
 Months and years passed.
 Somehow along the way, the emails became sparse, and we lost contact.